 What is it with people who do studio photography for schools and nurseries that makes them want to create such hideous and unnatural portraits?
 No matter what your child looks like in real life, they somehow manage to turn every single one of them into a gurning, basin-headed horror, with every shred of personality removed.

 It probably doesn’t help that I’m not a fan of studio photography in the first place, especially for children.
-Whenever I sift through pics of James and Helena and co. the best ones are always the candid shots, where they were natural and windswept with no self consciousness.
+Whenever I sift through pics of the kids the best ones are always the candid shots, where they were natural and windswept with no self consciousness.
 As soon as they get wind of the camera the dreadful “cheese!” pics take over and you’ve pretty much lost it.

 Anyway, I digress…